Robbie Montgomery: Personal life

 Montgomery had a son, Andre Montgomery (1961–1995), with Art Lassiter.
 Her grandson, Andre Montgomery Jr. (1994–2016), was featured on her show and was murdered in a shooting in 2016.

 Montgomery's son, James Timothy Norman, was born in 1979.
+At the age of 17, in 1997, Norman and another teenager were charged with a series of felonies and accused of robbing at gunpoint two McDonald's and an auto parts store in Florissant, Missouri.
+He spent several years in prison, and by 2011, when the family's reality show premiered, Norman was working for his mother at Sweetie Pie's.
+He has a son with his former fianceé born in 2011.

-He managed the Sweetie Pie's restaurant on Manchester Avenue in St. Louis.
+Norman managed the Sweetie Pie's restaurant on Manchester Avenue in St. Louis, and later co-owned a location in Jackson, Mississippi where he lived.
 In 2018, Norman was arrested for an incident in 2017 in which he was accused of punching his ex-restaurant employee.

-On August 18, 2020, Norman was arrested in Mississippi and charged for his alleged role in a murder-for-hire plot that resulted in the death of Andre Jr. in 2016.
-It was reported that Norman, who is facing federal charges and was proven to be the sole beneficiary to an insurance policy on Andre, recruited a Memphis exotic dancer named Terica Ellis, and others to assist in the murder plot.
-Ellis and two other co-conspirators, Travell Anthony Hill and Waiel Rebhi Yaghnam, later pled guilty to conspiracy to commit murder.
-Norman's murder trial began on September 6, 2022.
-Norman was found guilty on September 16, 2022, after the jury deliberated for about 17 hours.
-On March 2, 2023, he received a life sentence.
+On August 18, 2020, Norman was arrested in Jackson for his alleged role in a murder-for-hire plot connected to the 2016 killing of his nephew, Andre Montgomery Jr. Reports indicated that Norman, who faced federal charges and was identified as the sole beneficiary of an insurance policy on Andre, orchestrated the scheme and recruited several individuals—including Memphis exotic dancer Terica Ellis—to carry it out.
+Ellis, along with co-conspirators Travell Anthony Hill and Waiel Rebhi Yaghnam, later pleaded guilty to conspiracy to commit murder.
+Norman's trial began on September 6, 2022.
+After approximately 17 hours of deliberation, the jury found him guilty on September 16, 2022.
+He was sentenced to life in prison on March 2, 2023.